stories create value :::

 photo: Gina Kaltipli, Further Arts

-In 2018 The Independent ran the story of how Further Arts‘ cultural documentation during the Ambae evacuations of 2017 supported resilience and nurtured confidence.
-The people’s Paramount Chief, Benuel Garae, the President of the Ambae Island Council of Chiefs, has invited Further Arts to help the community document the stories of Ambae on their own terms as they face permanent evacuation due to the unstable activity of the island’s volcano.
+The inspiration for a network of sovereign digital archives came through the work of Further Arts during the Ambae evacuations in 2018.
+The Independent ran the story of how Further Arts‘ cultural documentation during the Ambae evacuations supported resilience and nurtured confidence.
+The people’s Paramount Chief, Benuel Garae, the President of the Ambae Island Council of Chiefs, then invited Further Arts to help the community document the stories of Ambae on their own terms as they faced great uncertainty due to the unstable activity of the island’s volcano.

-The Cascade Network looks to support and enrich creative documentation through community led workshops exploring cutting edge immersive techniques and the development of a digital network to hold immersive recordings in collaboration with Vanuatu Cultural Centre.
+The development of Aelans will support and enrich creative documentation through community led workshops and co-design exploring immersive creative recording techniques, and the development of a digital network to hold these recordings safely.

-Emphasis is placed on techniques that centre accessibility and embodied communication eg. XR (Virtual Reality/Augmented Reality), 360 Recordings and photogrammetry of the island.
-The project researches community response and recomendations for community owned immersive web portals - accessible to mobile phones on Vanuatu - that can support and encourage cultural expression during extreme periods (eg. rebuilding after Hurricanes and forced migration.)
+Emphasis is placed on techniques that centre accessibility and embodied communication eg. Augmented Reality, 360 Recordings and photogrammetry of the island.
+The project researches community response and recommendations for community owned immersive web portals - accessible to mobile phones on Vanuatu - that can support and encourage cultural expression and connection during extreme periods (eg. rebuilding after cyclones and forced migration.)

-The Cascade Network is working with network technologies to explore how a specific value that a story creates can find digital life and also be inscribed in a craft object.
-These story objects can be embedded with the coding of their own digital provenance creating fresh possibilites for hybrid forms evolving craft practices and value exchange.
+The artists are working with network technologies to explore how a specific value that a story creates can find digital life and also be inscribed in a craft object.
+These story objects can be embedded with the coding of their own digital provenance creating fresh possibilities for hybrid forms evolving craft practices and value exchange.

-With partners in acoustic ecology we have developed bespoke prototype technology built on open source RSA Public/Private key encryption, and utilising digital signatures and hash functions to establish and leverage digital provenance.
-This creates similar possibilities to those that underly blockchain technology, but is open source and public, and can enable further features and flows of knowledge and value.
+With partners in acoustic ecology we are developing bespoke prototype technology built on open source RSA Public/Private key encryption, and utilising digital signatures and hash functions to establish and leverage digital provenance.
+This creates possibilities similar to those that underlie blockchain technology, but it is decentralised, open source and public, and can enable further features and flows of knowledge and value.
 Inherent to this work is community leadership.
 Open tools can allow for further evolutions and the potential for additional functionality to grow to support the needs of unique particular communities with network solutions.

 The features of the Prototype created are: